CHURCHES URGED TO DECLARE A CLIMATE EMERGENCY

 The UK-based charity Green Christian is urging churches to join in a national declaration of Climate Emergency.
 The organisation is among the growing number concerned at the growing risk of catastrophic breakdown in the global climate, within current lifetimes, and the failure of governments to protect life, particularly for young people, the world’s poor and species at risk.

-Last October the Intergovernmental Panel on Climate Change (IPCC) warned that urgent and unprecedented changes must be made within little more than a decade to preserve a relatively safe climate.
+The Intergovernmental Panel on Climate Change (IPCC) warns that urgent and unprecedented changes must be made within less than a decade to preserve a relatively safe climate.
 There are now growing signs that critical tipping points are being reached which risk triggering uncontrollable warming well beyond the 1.5 degree Celsius target set by the United Nations.
 Scientific reports about other ecological collapses, for instance in insect populations, have also aroused alarm.

 pledging to take decisive action to reduce their own greenhouse gas emissions and engage citizens to do likewise.
-In the UK nearly 300 arts and cultural institutions and individuals have joined nearly 70 local authorities in doing so.
-Opposition Leader Jeremy Corbyn is seeking a Commons debate on the matter this week.
+In the UK 1000 arts and cultural institutions and individuals have joined 300 local authorities in doing so.
+And in May 2019 the UK parliament approved a motion to declare an environment and climate emergency, although this does not legally compel the government to act.

 Green Christian is calling on the national governing bodies of Churches and